What is a VPS hostname?

 A hostname is the name of your device on a network, for example, you will see it as the name of the server that sends emails.
 As for VPS, shortly, it’s how you call your server.

-Your VPS hostname will be displayed in the Servers section - so a good hostname will help you to easier identify the server which you want to manage.
+Your VPS hostname will be displayed in the Servers dashboard - so a good hostname will help you to easier identify the server which you want to manage.

 We recommend specifying your hostname as a domain or subdomain, for example, “myserver.domain.tld”, where “domain.tld” is a domain (or one of the domains) hosted on this server.